Taylor Rule Calculator

 The prediction obtained by calculating the Taylor rule equation could have little use when the GDP and the inflation rate go in different directions.
 The intricacies are not modeled into the Taylor rule calculation.
 This is particularly true when the economy is in stagflation, in which the GDP declines but the inflation rate rises.
 The Taylor rule can offer little help under these circumstances.

 What is the federal funds rate?

-The federal funds rate is the interbank interest rate control by the Federal Reserve.
+The federal funds rate is the interbank interest rate controlled by the Federal Reserve.
 It is the interest rate that one bank needs to pay to another when it borrows money from the bank.
 It is also known as the short-term interest rate.

 What is inflation rate?

 The inflation rate, also referred to as the Consumer Prices Index (CPI), is the increase in the prices of goods over time.
-For instance, if the annual inflation rate is 5%, it means that, on average, the prices of goods has increased 5% since last year.
+For instance, if the annual inflation rate is 5%, it means that, on average, the prices of goods have increased by 5% since last year.
 Governments tend to have a desired annual inflation rate of 2%.

 What is GDP?

 The gross domestic product, or GDP for short, is the monetary value of all the goods and services produced and delivered by a country.
 The higher the GDP, the larger the economy the country represents.

 The real interest rate is defined as the difference between the nominal interest rate and the inflation rate.
 It is defined as the interest rate change given the inflation rate.